|HOPE is a key feeling in managing sadness|

 Recognizing the differences and learning to identify when professional intervention is needed is wise and the first step to our health.

 The Howell Foundation invited Dr. Christina Zampitella for its next Evening Series Seminar presentation: Depression vs. Sadness: Learning to Know the Differences.
-She will be talking about pragmatic, integrative ways to take care of ourselves, feel better and increase hope.
+She will be talking about pragmatic, integrative ways to take care of ourselves, to go from feeling depressed to feel better and increase hope.
 The skills presented by Dr. Zampitella will help us determine if we are sad or depressed, and whether we are improving or not.

 At the end of the presentation, attendees will: